3 Examples of Different Research Hypotheses Based on Their Forms!

 Meanwhile, according to Ridwan, the comparative hypothesis is formulated to provide answers to differentiating problems.
 In simple terms, the comparative hypothesis is a tentative conjecture of the comparative formulation of the problem.
 That means the variables are the same, it’s just that the sample, population, and conditions are different.

-See also difference between impulse and reaction turbine
+See also difference between fixed capital and fluctuating capital

 How to Develop a Hypothesis